Zika vaccine race spurred by crisis and profit potential

 ZIKA'S DIFFERENCE

 Blockbuster sales for vaccines against mosquito-borne viruses are unheard of.
 Sanofi's dengue vaccine, approved in nine countries, is generating near-blockbuster expectations, the biggest in the market by far.
-Analysts forecast annual sales for Dengvaxia reaching about $900 million by 2020, according to Thomson Reuters data.
+Analysts forecast annual sales for Dengvaxia reaching about $900 million (700.78 million pounds) by 2020, according to Thomson Reuters data.

 Efforts to find a malaria vaccine are purely philanthropic.
 The Bill and Melinda Gates Foundation has contributed significantly to GSK's decades-long effort to produce a vaccine for children in Africa.
 Development is ongoing, and GSK expects no profit.